 - Increase the tax on cigarettes and other tobacco products.

-Local municipalities continue to take the lead on public health issues by passing strong smokefree ordinances.
-The Lung Association played a leading role in securing smokefree protections for all workers and residents in local municipalities across the state, including the city of Mountain Brook.
+Local municipalities continue to take the lead on public health issues by implementing strong smokefree ordinances.
 Tobacco control partners are very engaged with community education on the dangers of secondhand smoke across Alabama.
+The Lung Association plays a leading role by offering technical assistance on securing smokefree protections for all workers and residents in local municipalities across the state.

-In 2017, the American Lung Association in Alabama will continue to educate state legislators about the benefits of tobacco control policies and programs, including a statewide smokefree law and increased funding for the tobacco control program.
-In order to reduce the death and disease caused by tobacco use in Alabama, state legislators will need to recognize the health and economic burden of tobacco use and exposure to secondhand smoke and enact public health protections and invest in evidence-based tobacco prevention programs.
+In 2018, the American Lung Association in Alabama will educate state legislators about the benefits of a statewide smokefree law and the need for increased funding for the tobacco control program.
+In order to reduce the death and disease caused by tobacco use in Alabama, state legislators will need to recognize the health and economic burden of tobacco use and secondhand smoke exposure by enacting public health protections and investing in evidence-based tobacco prevention programs.
 The Lung Association will continue to work with partners in the Coalition for a Tobacco Free Alabama to ensure successful passage and preservation of comprehensive local smokefree ordinances.